qdrant/docs/qdrant/v1.2.x/qdrant_101_text.md

 By the end of this tutorial, you will be able
 - Describe what are vector databases and what are they used for.
 - Create, update, and query collections of vectors using Qdrant.
-- Extract vectors from text text data.
+- Extract vectors from text data.
 - Conduct semantic search over a corpus of documents using Qdrant.

 ## 2. What is Qdrant?